What are tapeworms?

 The presence of tapeworms can be detected either directly by the existence of eggs or rings in stool.
 The definitive diagnosis is made with an analysis of potentially contaminated faeces

 To prevent the spread of tapeworms your should observe the following precautions:

 – Wash all fruits and vegetables that have to be eaten raw.
 (A good way to ensure sterilization is add a drop of bleach per liter of water and leave the fruit and vegetables to soak for a few minutes)

 – Wash the clothes of people affected and do not share clothes as towels.

 – Wash hands thoroughly before eating.

 – Avoid scratching the anal area when feeling itching, something which is usually very common in young children.
 This would avoid both the possible erosion of the skin and the possibility of spreading the parasite to other people or to yourself.

-More information about tapeworms, other intestinal worms and its natural treatment.
+More information about tapeworms, other intestinal worms.